samouraiworld/peerdev/gno-tutorials/short-tutorials/10-GovDAO/slides.md

 ---

 # 🏛️ GovDAO
-## Decentralized Governance on Gno.land
+## Decentralized Governance Organization on Gno.land

 <!--
 GovDAO is the governance system for Gno.land that allows members to propose, vote on, and execute actions that shape the future of the ecosystem